melke/SlimLogger/README.md

 ##Features

-  * **Log levels** - Log at different log levels
+  * **Log levels** - Log at different log levels.
+Log levels are set by log destination, not by class.
-  * **Log filtering** - Enable logging from all your source files, or enable logging only for a single source file or a list of source files.
+  * **Log filtering** - Enable logging from all your source files, or enable logging only for a list of source files.
    This filtering is done in the central log config class, so you don't need to edit individual source files.
-  * **Async, serial logging** - Logging is done asynchronously on a separate serial thread, making sure that log entries are printed in the correct order, without blocking the main thread.
+  * **Log formatting** - The console log destination will log timestamp, level, source filename, line number and the message.
   * **Injectable log destinations** - Besides logging to the console, you can also inject your own custom log destination classes.
   Just create a class that implements a single method in the `LogDestination` protocol.
 There is already a premade [log destination class for logging to the cloud service Loggly](README-LogglyDestination.md).
+  * **Async, serial logging** - Logging is done asynchronously on a separate serial thread, making sure that log entries are printed in the correct order, without blocking the main thread.

 ##Installation